dk14/wolfram-mega/README.md

 npm run webtest-it   # webrtc and matching, experimental
 ```

-> tests should printout "OK!" or exit proccess with error
+> tests should printout "OK!" or exit process with error

 # Protocol